This blog is inspired by some cases and consults I have had where a spouse has gone out of their way to get their spouse to leave the marital home.

 - he could let himself in even if he had to take a brick and break a window

 The husband was concerned with his wife calling the police on him.
-I told the man even she does, it's not against the law to break into your own home.
+I told the man even she does; it's not against the law to break into your own home.

 Bring a Witness / Or Record Everything on Your Phone

 Failing to bring a witness, he could pull out his phone and record everything.
-If he does one of those things, it would make it difficult for his wife to make up a story that the husband attacked her or threatened her.
+If he does one of those things, it will make it difficult for his wife to make up a story that the husband attacked her or threatened her.

 In the second consult, the reverse had happened.
-The husband had changed the locks on the apartment and the husband wouldn’t let her back into the apartment or let her get her things.
+The husband had changed the locks on the apartment, and the husband wouldn't let her back into the apartment or let her get her things.
 I asked the wife whose name was on the lease.

 The wife informed me that only her husband was on the lease.
-It was the same apartment complex, but they had recently changed apartments and when that happened, her name never made it onto the new lease.
+It was the same apartment complex, but they had recently changed apartments, and when that happened, her name never made it onto the new lease.

 This made things a little more challenging because she probably would not get any help from the apartment manager for helping her get into the apartment.
 I suggested calling the police to at least come out because